 and the Hotel Covo dei Saraceni

 .
 Rising above rocky limestone cliffs and overlooking the luminous Adriatic Sea, this elegant hotel is situated near the historic center of Polignano a Mare, and reflects the authentic character of this quaint coastal town.
-After checking in, your luggage will be delivered directly to your room.
-Your Cultural Director will be with you throughout your journey to handle all program logistics and will be available daily to assist with sightseeing arrangements, dinner reservations, shopping suggestions and any other assistance you may require.
+Your Cultural Director will be with you throughout your journey to handle all program logistics and to assist with additional sightseeing arrangements, dinner reservations, and other suggestions.

-Join your fellow travelers for a welcome reception and dinner at the hotel this evening.
-(D)September 11 — Polignano a Mare and Bari
+Join fellow travelers for a welcome reception and dinner at the hotel this evening.
+(D)Day 3 — Polignano a Mare and Bari

 Learn about the history, agriculture and beauty

 of Apulia.
 Study the enduring influence of Apulia’s diverse cultural heritage on the region’s architecture, food and languages.
-Learn how the rocky terrain produces thriving crops including the ubiquitous olive groves and vineyards.
+Learn how the rocky terrain produces thriving crops, including the ubiquitous olive groves and vineyards.
 Discover the vibrant fishing village of Polignano a Mare, which rises from limestone cliffs molded by the Adriatic.
 Weave through Old Town’s village streets, fragrant with flowering plants, and experience the warm hospitality of local residents.
-Watch the colorful fishing boats bob in the harbor of Bari, Apulia’s capital city.
-Tour this historic port and glimpse daily southern life amid the entrancing passages of Old Town.
-Visit the Basilica of St. Nicholas, Bari’s patron saint.
-Traverse the seafront promenade and walk the Murat quarter
+Tour this historic port of Bari, Apulia's capital city, and glimpse daily southern life amid the entrancing passages of Old Town.
+Visit the Basilica of St. Nicholas, Bari’s patron saint, traverse the seafront promenade and walk the Murat quarter

-.
-Sample local specialties at lunch in Bari.
-(B,L,D)September 12 — Lecce and Ostuni
+, and sample local specialties at lunch.
+(B,L,D)Day 4 — Lecce and Ostuni

 Visit Castel del Monte